leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 1. Execute a PHPUnit test, that uses Guzzle to send an HTTP request to the Lando webserver
 2. Have the PHPUnit test analyze if the response is the expected one

-This works for my plugin because it is a GraphQL server, so that interacting with the webserver via HTTP requests can demonstrate if the plugin works as expected.
+This works for my plugin because it is a GraphQL server, so that interacting with the webserver via HTTP requests can already demonstrate if the plugin works as expected.

 For instance, I send a GraphQL query to the single endpoint: